 How Much Child Support Do I Pay in Indiana

 In Indiana, child support is calculated based on the Indiana Child Support Guidelines.
 In general, Indiana child support is calculated based on the gross income of the parents, the amount of overnights a parent exercises and other applicable credits such as payments made by a parent for health insurance and work related child care expenses.
 A parent can also receive a credit in determining an Indiana child support obligation for prior and subsequent born children.
 To determine income Indiana family courts typically examine paystubs, tax returns and bank statements from each party.

-Our Carmel divorce attorneys at Webster & Garino provide personalized advice to parents.
+Our child custody lawyers Indiana at Webster & Garino provide personalized advice to parents.
 We can evaluate your income and parenting time schedule to explain how the court might determine your child support in Indiana.
 Contact our office to schedule an appointment.